danielhrisca/asammdf/documentation/gui.rst

 4. channel value label

     * the value is only displayed if the cursor or range are active.
-For the cursor is will show the current value, and for the range it will shwo the value delta between the range start and stop timestamps
+For the cursor is will show the current value, and for the range it will show the value delta between the range start and stop timestamps

 Double clicking an item will open a range editor dialog